 - Costa Rica: Several offshore gambling sites have reported being certified by this Central American nation over the years.
 Nevertheless, there’s no official licensing body here.
 The case is generally created by companies that simply hold a business license in Costa Rica.

 - Panama: This Central American tax haven has been home to big offshore sports betting brands since the days of telephone wagering.
 Once more, there’s no official body to complain to should you have a problem with a Panama licensed book.

 My state doesn’t offer online gambling.
 Is it safe to gamble at offshore sites?

 There are in fact offshore casinos that are legitimate operations.
-But if safety is your primary concern, we suggest you steer clear offshore sites and hang on for legal and regulated sites to reach the state of yours.
+But if safety is your primary concern, I suggest you steer clear of offshore gaming sites and hang on for legal and regulated sites to reach your state.
 This is true for online casino and poker players as well.

-If you ultimately decide to take the risk of gambling offshore, just make sure to do your research.
+If you ultimately decide to take the risk of gambling offshore, make sure to do your research.
 There are a lot of gambling review websites promoting shady offshore sites because they pay higher commissions to be ranked highly.
 So stick with reputable watchdog sites like Safe Gambling and The Pogg when looking for safe gambling sites.